wayneluke/vB5-Documentation/release_notes/vBulletin 5.7.5.md

 ## NoIndex

-In previous versions, when using a query string (e.g., domain.com/?post=1234), a noindex meta tag could be placed on the rendered page.
+In previous versions, a noindex meta tag could be placed on the rendered page when using a query string (e.g., domain.com/?post=1234).
 We have removed these tags from the content pages.
 The system will continue to add the canonical URL to prevent duplicate content warnings.

 ## Rebuild Thread Information